xpnteam/xpnet/README.md

 ## Developing a Plugin

-These instructions are for developing on Windows.
-XPNet is intended to build on macOS and Linux as well.
-Contributions of build scripts, project files and instructions for building on other platforms are welcome.

 These instructions assume Visual Studio 2017.
 XPNet can be built using Visual Studio Community 2017, which is a free [(as in beer)](https://en.wikipedia.org/wiki/Gratis_versus_libre) download from Microsoft.
 You'll need 2017 or higher because XPNet is written using C# 7 syntax.

 1. Download the [X-Plane SDK](http://www.xsquawkbox.net/xpsdk/mediawiki/Download) and set the XPLANESDKPATH environment variable on your system.
 2. Download and build XPNet in Release/x86 or Release/x64.
-(In the future, we want to have a nuget project for this, but in a final solution there are multi-platform native binaries involved so this will take some work.)
+(See Building XPNet below.
+In the future, we want to have a nuget project for this, but in a final solution there are multi-platform native binaries involved so this will take some work.)
 3. Start a new "Class Library (.NET Core)" project.
 (You want ".NET Core", not ".NET Standard".
 Look under "Templates -> Visual C# -> .NET Core").
 4. Add a reference to XPNet.CLR.dll.
 5. Create a plugin class and develop your plugin.
 See below for more details.